EnriqueCaroC/AI-as-a-Learning-Partner/README.md

 The goal is not to demonstrate what AI can do.

 The goal is to demonstrate how I work with AI.
+## Core Principles

+These principles guide every interaction I have with AI.

+### 1. Think before asking

+I first analyze the problem and build my own hypothesis before asking AI for help.

+### 2. Understand before implementing

+My goal is to understand concepts deeply, not just produce working code or answers.

+### 3. Validate, don't blindly trust

+I use AI to review reasoning, identify weaknesses, and challenge assumptions rather than accepting every response as correct.

+### 4. Iterate continuously

+The first answer is rarely the final one.
+I refine explanations, code, documentation, and communication through multiple iterations.

+### 5. Turn learning into reusable assets

+Every meaningful learning session should produce something reusable: documentation, prompts, checklists, projects, or portfolio pieces.

+### 6. Document the process

+I believe documenting the reasoning behind decisions is often as valuable as documenting the final solution.